AyumuKasuga/LikeMeter/README.md

     }
 );
 ```
+paramaters description:
-urls - one or more urls
+* urls - one or more urls

-networks - social networks (add only if you will use their)
+* networks - social networks (add only if you will use their)

-callback - your callback function (if you do not specify this, result will print into console)
+* callback - your callback function (if you do not specify this, result will print into console)

 Your function will get structure like this:
 ```javascript